The Triumvir Method

 The Problem with Advice

 Most decision support systems optimize for confidence.
-They analyze data, weigh options, and recommend the best path forward.
+They analyze data, weigh options, and present a preferred path.
 The user feels informed.
 The system feels useful.

 But confidence is not the same as readiness.
-A recommendation can be statistically sound and still be premature - because the information required to justify action does not yet exist.
+A verdict can be statistically sound and still be premature - because the information required to justify action does not yet exist.

 Triumvir does not optimize for confidence.
 It governs whether a decision should proceed at all.